On this page

 - that the applicant was provided with an opportunity to provide a submission

 - how the criminal history information and submission by the applicant affected the decision making processes

 - statutory declarations (where applicable).

 You should not retain a criminal history report once a decision has been made regarding whether the person may pose a risk to the safety of children if appointed to, or engaged to act in a prescribed position.
-Once a decision has been made the report must be destroyed or returned to the applicant.
+Once a decision has been made the record must be destroyed or returned to the applicant.